lstrzebinczyk/the_empire_blog/posts/3-handling-events.md

 > Sometimes, people try to react to KeyPressed events directly to implement smooth movement.
 Doing so will not produce the expected effect, because when you hold a key you only get a few events (remember, the repeat delay).
 To achieve smooth movement with events, you must use a boolean that you set on KeyPressed and clear on KeyReleased; you can then move (independently of events) as long as the boolean is set.

-Allrighty then, let's define the additional values:
+The doc could be a little less passive-agresive about it, but ok.
+In that case, let's follow it's suggestion and define the additional values:

 ```crystal
 # src/the_empire.cr, class TheEmpire